dheijl/swyh-rs/README.md

 - support for the RF64 audio format
 - a fix for LPCM (raw) audio format on Moode Audio Player by letting the URL file extension reflect the audio type.
 - make the WAV format more compatible.
-Note that MPD (ffmpeg/wav plugin) tries to use HTTP ranges which are unsupported and this leads to some extra HTTP requests.
+Note that MPD (ffmpeg/wav plugin) tries to use HTTP ranges which are unsupported and this leads to an extra HTTP requests.
 - reduce the HTTP response contentlength header from u64::MAX to u32::MAX.
 If this makes play stop after some 6 hours just enable autoresume.
 - chunked encoding option removed
 - a fix for issue #107